Frank Muller

-Frank Muller (May 5, 1951 - June 4, 2008) was a stage and television actor, but was most famous as an audiobook narrator.
+Frank Muller (May 5, 1951 - June 4, 2008) was a stage and television actor, but was most famous as an audiobook narrator, becoming the narrator of choice for such authors as Stephen King, John le Carré, John Grisham, Elmore Leonard and many others.
+He suffered diffuse axonal injury from a motorcycle accident in 2001, and died of his injuries on June 4, 2008 aged 57.

 Early life

 Muller was born in the Netherlands, the eldest of five children.
 His family immigrated to the United States when he was five.

 Career

 Muller was a classically trained actor who began his career working on stage and doing commercials.
 He spent many years on the New York stage, where he became a company member of the Riverside Shakespeare Company, for which he played the title role in King Henry V, Edmund the Bastard in The History of King Lear, and the title role in Cyrano de Bergerac, as well as performing with the Roundabout Theater Company and the New York Shakespeare Festival among others.
 He also played supporting roles on television in shows like Law & Order, Life Goes On, Harry and the Hendersons, and All My Children.

 It is as an audiobook narrator, however, that he was most famous.
 In 1979, Henry Trentman founded Recorded Books and hired Muller as its first narrator to record its first book, The Sea Wolf by Jack London.
 The company began by publishing audiobook recordings of public domain works such as Call of the Wild and A Tale of Two Cities but later expanded into copyrighted works as audiobooks began to grow in popularity.
 Muller soon became the narrator of choice for such authors as Stephen King, John le Carré, John Grisham, Elmore Leonard and many others.
 Muller won the 2002 and 2003 Audie Award for Best Male Narrator for his readings of Clive Barker's Coldheart Canyon and Elmore Leonard's Tishomingo Blues, respectively.